merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 comments: true
 ---

 This is a **mini-tutorial for the metabolism suite of programs** in anvi'o.
 First, we will learn how to estimate metabolism for a single bacterial isolate, starting from its genome sequence and ending with a file of metabolic module completeness scores.
-Afterwards, we'll be applying this to a larger, real-world dataset of metagenome-assembled genomes from [our recent FMT study](ttps://doi.org/10.1101/2021.03.02.433653), to learn how to estimate metabolism in a more high-throughput manner as well as how to compute enrichment scores for metabolic modules.
+Afterwards, we'll be applying this to a larger, real-world dataset of metagenome-assembled genomes from [our recent FMT study](https://doi.org/10.1101/2021.03.02.433653), to learn how to estimate metabolism in a more high-throughput manner as well as how to compute enrichment scores for metabolic modules.

 {:.notice}
-This tutorial is tailored for anvi'o `v7.1` or later.
+This tutorial is tailored for anvi'o `v8` but will probably work for later versions as well (perhaps with minor command modifications).
 You can learn the version of your installation by running `anvi-interactive -v` in your terminal.
-If you are using the development branch of anvi'o, look for the Show/Hide boxes.

 ## Running the metabolism suite of programs - a single-genome example